 I moved to familiar haunts.
 I ate near my old house.
 Fried rice never tasted so good.
 The guy I buy movies from gave me a big hug and asked why I’d been gone so long.

 “I went home,” I said.

-I move on with my day—there’s a lot to do.
+I move on with my day — there’s a lot to do.
 Walking into my old hair stylist’s, I ask how much for a cut.
 “150 baht,” she says.
 Same as last year.
-She remembered my face better than I remembered hers.

 “Where have you been?” she asks me.
 “It’s been a long time.”